Hirina

-Hirina (Hirena) was a city and bishopric in southern Tunisia, known only through ecclesiastical records, which became a Latin titular bishopric.
+Hirina (Hirena) was a city and bishopric in southern Tunisia known only through ecclesiastical records.

-Nothing is known of the city, the name of which may have been Hirina, Hiren or Iren., except that it was in the Roman province of Byzacena.
+Nothing is known of the city, the name of which may have been Hirina, Hiren or Iren, except that it was in the Roman province of Byzacena.

+It is now a Latin titular bishopric.

 Ecclesiastical history

 It was one of the many suffragan dioceses of the Metropolitan Archbishopric of Hadrumetum (Sousse).